splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 * NOTE:  Container networking differs on MacOS compared to that for linux.
 On Docker Desktop, there is no "host" networking driver, so NAT networking must be used.
 For this reason, each listening port on the container must be mapped to a listenting port on the host.
-These port mappings are maintained in the `docker-compose.yml` file outlined below.
-Be sure to update this file when adding listenting ports for new data sources.
+These port mappings are configured in the `docker-compose.yml` file or directly as a runtime option when run out of the CLI.
+Be sure to update the `docker-compose.yml` file or CLI arguments when adding listenting ports for new data sources.

 Follow these steps to configure unique ports:

 * Modify the `/opt/sc4s/env_file` file to include the port-specific environment variable(s).
 Refer to the "Sources" documentation to identify the specific environment variables that are mapped to each data source vendor/technology.
-* The docker compose file used to start the SC4S container needs to be modified as well to reflect the additional listening ports configured by the environment variable(s) added above.
-Similar to the way the SC4S default listening ports are configured, the docker compose file can be ammended with additional `target` stanzas in the `ports` section of the file.
-The following additional `target` and `published` lines provide for 21 additional technology-specific UDP and TCP ports:
+* (Optional for `docker-compose`) The docker compose file used to start the SC4S container needs to be modified as well to reflect the additional listening ports configured by the environment variable(s) added above.
+The docker compose file can be ammended with additional `target` stanzas in the `ports` section of the file (after the default ports).
+For example, the following additional `target` and `published` lines provide for 21 additional technology-specific UDP and TCP ports:

 ```
        - target: 5000-5020